Baz Luhrmann: Film

-Luhrmann's next project was a film about Elvis Presley's relationship with Colonel Tom Parker, simply called Elvis, which debuted at the Cannes Film Festival in May 2022.
+Luhrmann's next project was Elvis, a biopic about Elvis Presley focusing on his relationship with Colonel Tom Parker.
+It debuted at the Cannes Film Festival in May 2022.
 Tom Hanks played Parker and Austin Butler portrayed Presley, having been cast after a series of screen tests, as well as music and performance workshops.
 The film opened in June 2022, becoming a box office hit and receiving eight Academy Award nominations, including Best Picture and Best Actor for Butler.
 In January 2023, Luhrmann signed a first-look deal with Warner Bros.
 Pictures after working with the studio on Elvis.

+In September 2024 it was reported that Luhrmann's next narrative feature film will be an adaption of the life of Joan of Arc, titled Jehanne d'Arc.
+The project was described as "The ultimate teenage girl coming of age story, set in the Hundred Years' War."
+He is co-writing this adaptation with playwright Ava Pickett.

+Luhrmann's latest film is EPiC: Elvis Presley in Concert, a documentary and concert film featuring long-lost footage from his epochal residency in Las Vegas from 1969 into the 1970s, as well as previously unseen footage from Elvis: That's the Way It Is and Elvis on Tour uncovered during production of Luhrmann's Elvis biopic.
+It premiered on 6 September 2025 at the Toronto International Film Festival.

 Television

-In 2016, Luhrmann collaborated with award-winning playwright Stephen Adly Guirgis on the Netflix series The Get Down about the birth of hip hop in the 1970s.
-For the series, Luhrmann brought on Nas, Grandmaster Flash, Kurtis Blow and DJ Kool Herc as producers, to help tell the story of the rise of hip hop, punk, and disco during shifting cultural and political transformation through his unique brand of magical realism.
+In 2016 Luhrmann collaborated with the playwright Stephen Adly Guirgis on the Netflix series The Get Down about the birth of hip hop in the 1970s.
+For the series, Luhrmann brought on Nas, Grandmaster Flash, Kurtis Blow and DJ Kool Herc as producers, to help to tell the story of the rise of hip hop, punk, and disco during shifting cultural and political transformation through his unique brand of magical realism.
 The series featured two parts, praised for its vibrant music, fresh cast and authenticity, due to the involvement of many of the era's key historical figures in central roles to the show's development.
-Part One was certified fresh by Rotten Tomatoes, with a score of 77%, while Part Two of the series holds a critic score of 86%.
+Part One got a score of 77% from the online review-aggregator Rotten Tomatoes, while Part Two holds a critic score of 86%.